 American mezzo-soprano Catherine Cook has excelled in a wide range of roles with leading companies throughout the United States.
 The Cincinnati Post wrote that she "more than once recalled the great mezzo Marilyn Horne: her luxurious voice showed remarkable flexibility."
 Her exciting characterizations garner acclaim as well.
 Following recent performances of La Cenerentola, the San Francisco Chronicle exclaimed, "As Tisbe, the younger of the two stepsisters, mezzo-soprano Catherine Cook continued her seemingly endless streak as one of the company's great underused treasures, combining forceful singing and sly comic charm into an irresistible package."

-Catherine Cook’s 2013-14 engagements include a return to San Francisco Opera in the title role of Tobias Picker’s Dolores Claiborne, also Berta in Il barbiere di Siviglia; Dame Quickly in Falstaff with Opera Santa Barbara, and Carole and Natalia in Adam Gorb’s Anya 17 with Opera Paralléle.
-Season 2014-15 currently includes Mrs. McLean in Floyd’s Susannah and Marcellina in Le nozze di Figaro, both with San Francisco Opera.
+Catherine Cook’s season 2014-15 currently includes Mrs. McLean in Floyd’s Susannah and Marcellina in Le nozze di Figaro, both with San Francisco Opera; Mrs. De Rocher in Dead Man Walking with Opera Parallèle; and soloist in the premiere of Cipullo’s chamber opera After Life with Music of Remembrance.
+Her 2013-14 engagements included a return to San Francisco Opera in the title role of Tobias Picker’s Dolores Claiborne, also Berta in Il barbiere di Siviglia; Dame Quickly in Falstaff with Opera Santa Barbara, and Carole and Natalia in Adam Gorb’s Anya 17 with Opera Parallèle.
 Recent highlights include a return to the Metropolitan Opera as Marthe in Faust; soloist in Ravel’s Chansons Madecasse and Heggie’s The Deepest Desire for Noe Valley Chamber Music’s 20th season opening night; and a return to Houston Grand Opera as Berta in Il barbiere di Siviglia.

 Other successes include Marcellina in Le nozze di Figaro with San Francisco Opera, Jezibaba in Rusalka with Opera Colorado, and returned to San Francisco Opera to sing La Frugola in Il Tabarro, the Monitor in Suor Angelica, La Ciesca in Gianni Schicchi, and Marthe Schwerlein in Faust.
 A regular favorite with San Francisco Opera, she has performed as Arlene Kamen and Wang Tai Tai in Wallace’s The Bonesetter’s Daughter, and The Innkeeper in Boris Godunov.
 She has also sung as soloist in Elijah at UC/Davis; Mother Goose in The Rake’s Progress for San Francisco Opera; her debut with Houston Grand Opera as Marthe in Faust and as Tisbe in La Cenerentola; Berta in Il barbiere di Siviglia, Annina in Der Rosenkavalier with the San Francisco Opera; soloist in de Falla’s Sombrero de tres picos with San Francisco Symphony; Zulma in L'italiana in Algeri, Marcellina in Le nozze di Figaro, Flora in La traviata, and the Governess in Pique Dame, all for San Francisco Opera.
 She has also sung Schumann’s Das Paradis und die Peri, and Le Rossignol, both with the San Francisco Symphony.